thomascube/postman-sync/README.md

 Uploads the local copies of collections and environments to the Postman API and thus makes them immediately available in the Postman app.

+### `postman-sync add <filename>`

+Adds the given local file to the sync directory in order to upload it to the Postman worskpace on the next push.

 ## Other